livewire/livewire/docs/actions.md

 </div>
 ```

-As you can see, for a post with an ID of 2, the "Delete" button in the above Blade template will render in the browser as:
+For a post with an ID of 2, the "Delete" button in the Blade template above will render in the browser as:

 ```html
 <button wire:click="delete(2)">Delete</button>
 ```

-When this button is clicked, the `delete()` method will be called, and `$id` will be passed in with a value of "2".
+When this button is clicked, the `delete()` method will be called and `$id` will be passed in with a value of "2".

 > [!warning] Don't trust action parameters
-> Action parameters should be treated as any form of user input, meaning they should not be trusted.
-Be sure to authorize ownership of an entity before updating it in the database.
+> Action parameters should be treated just like HTTP request input, meaning action parameter values should not be trusted.
+You should always authorize ownership of an entity before updating it in the database.
 >
-> For more information, visit the section on [security concerns and best practices](/docs/actions#security-concerns).
+> For more information, consult our documentation regarding [security concerns and best practices](/docs/actions#security-concerns).

-As an added convenience, you can also take advantage of the same mechanism behind [route model binding](/docs/components#using-route-model-binding) to avoid looking up a model by ID.
-Instead, you can type-hint a parameter with a model class, and the appropriate model will automatically be retrieved from the database and passed to the action instead of the ID:
+As an added convenience, you may automatically resolve Eloquent models by a corresponding model ID that is provided to an action as a parameter.
+This is very similar to [route model binding](/docs/components#using-route-model-binding).
+To get started, type-hint an action parameter with a model class and the appropriate model will automatically be retrieved from the database and passed to the action instead of the ID:

 ```php
 <?php